Dinamo Riga

 Dinamo Riga (Rīgas Dinamo) is a professional ice hockey team based in Riga, Latvia.
-It is a member of the Latvian Hockey Higher League.
-The club is affiliated with HK Zemgale/LLU.
+It most recently was a member of the Latvian Hockey Higher League.
+The club is affiliated with HK Zemgale/LBTU.

-The club was re-founded on 7 April 2008 as a successor of a former hockey team (also named "Dinamo Riga"), which was founded in 1946, but ceased to exist in 1995.
-Since being re-established, Dinamo Riga played their home games at the Arēna Rīga till 2022, which could accommodate attendance of 10,300 spectators.
+The club was re-founded on 7 April 2008 as a successor of a former team (also named "Dinamo Riga"), which was founded in 1946, but ceased to exist in 1995.
+Since being re-established, Dinamo Riga played their home games at the Arēna Rīga until 2022, which could accommodate 10,300 spectators.